Japan: The Inner Path

 Accommodation

-Traditional ryokans, temple lodging, boutique hotels
+Traditional ryokans, temple lodging, boutique hotels, spa

 Transport

-Bullet train, private vehicles, ferries, walking
+Bullet train, private vehicles, walking

 Physical Level